Redbone (song): Commercial performance

 "Redbone" was a sleeper hit in the United States, debuting at number 75 on Billboard Hot 100 for the chart dated December 10, 2016.
 The song then re-entered and peaked at number 12 on the chart for the week of August 19, 2017, making it Gambino's highest-charting single at the time (since surpassed by "This Is America") and his first top 20 single.
 The song became Childish Gambino's first ever number-one single on the Adult R&B chart.

 The track was voted into fifth place in Australian radio station Triple J's Hottest 100 of 2016.

 Usage in media

 The 2017 film Get Out, directed by Jordan Peele, features the song during the film's opening scene.

-The song became a popular internet meme, following its re-entry to the Billboard charts, consisting of various remixes of the song to fit a certain theme.
+The song became a popular internet meme, following its re-entry to the Billboard charts, consisting of various remixes of the song in certain themes and scenarios.
 During a concert in June 2017, Glover acknowledged the meme onstage before leading into a performance of the song.

+Contestant Anthony Alexander sang a cover of the song for his blind audition on season 13 of The Voice, earning a 3 chair turn.

 During the 2018 Grammy Awards, an Apple ad showing off iPhone X's Animoji effect aired, in which the song was used, with an animated alien head singing the song.